meriamcherif/weather-etl-pipeline-airflow/README.md

    cd etlweather
 2. Start the Airflow environment: astro dev start

-3.Trigger the DAG:
-Locate the weather_etl_pipeline DAG in the Airflow UI.
+3. Trigger the DAG
-Trigger it manually or let it run automatically on schedule.

-4.Check PostgreSQL Data:
+4. Check PostgreSQL Data:
 Connect to the PostgreSQL database using a client like pgAdmin or via the terminal.
 Query the weather_data table

 ### Airflow DAG Overview
 ![Airflow DAG Overview](screenshots/airflow.png)